-WP2 will generate and evaluate the decadal dust reanalysis using the NMMB/BSC-Dust model coupled with an LETKF assimilation scheme (Pérez et al., 2011; Di Tomaso et al., 2016).
-Model simulations will be run during the Earth Observation System satellite era from 2002 to 2016 when two polar-orbiting MODIS sensors can provide a good spatial and temporal coverage (globally two daily samples) and retrieval quality.
+The main goal of this WP is the generation and evaluation of a decadal dust reanalysis using the NMMB/BSC-Dust model coupled with a LETKF assimilation scheme (Pérez et al., 2011; Di Tomaso et al., 2016).
+Model simulations will be run during the Earth Observation System satellite era from 2002 to 2016 when two polar-orbiting MODIS sensors are able to provide a good spatial and temporal coverage (globally two daily samples) and retrieval quality.
 Additionally, the production of shorter datasets will be considered for more recent periods that are particularly rich in dust observations.
 The validation of the reanalysis product will provide uncertainty estimates and identify whether spurious variability and trends are introduced by biases in observations and model, or by changes of observation availability.

 Task 2.1 Model configuration (Leader: BSC) (M4-M9).
 The dust model set-up will be defined in this task.
-In addition to the definition of the domain, period, spatial and temporal resolution, the performance of the dust forecast will be analysed by means of a trace analysis.
-The user products requirements gathered within WP3 will be considered for the definition of the model configuration and post-processing.
-The baseline model configuration will follow the settings of the operational run of the Barcelona Dust Forecast Center, with a horizontal resolution of 0.1°x0.1°, and a vertical resolution of 40 hybrid sigma-pressure layers.
+In addition to the definition of the domain, period, spatial and temporal resolution, the performance of the dust forecast will be analyzed by means of a trace analysis.
+Furthermore, the user products requirements gathered within WP3 will be considered for the definition of the model configuration and post-processing.
+The baseline model configuration will follow the settings of the operational run of the Barcelona Dust Forecast Centre, with a horizontal resolution of 0.10°x0.10°, and a vertical resolution of 40 hybrid sigma-pressure layers.
 The model domain will cover Northern Africa, Middle East, Europe, and the North Atlantic up to about 50°W (this will ensure that Atlantic arch episodes affecting Europe in spring are captured in our reanalysis).
 The meteorological fields will be downscaled from ERA-Interim reanalysis.
 Depending on the release date, the new ERA5 reanalysis could be the best option, as it would offer the possibility for dust reanalysis updates continuing forward in time for a longer period.
-The dust model has been recently updated with highresolution source identification from MODIS Deep Blue, and improvements in the emission scheme and size distribution.
+The dust model has been recently updated with high resolution source identification from MODIS Deep Blue, and improvements in the emission scheme and size distribution.
 A series of tuning experiments will be carried out with the model to iteratively adjust, on a regional basis, source and sink parameters.
 Different assimilation parameters need to be adjusted to the model's resolution and updates.
 A test period is planned in Task 2.2 for assimilation simulations to make these adjustments.